-Khan’s parents, Khizr and Ghazala Khan of Charlottesville, gained national attention after they stood against then-candidate Trump at the Democratic National Convention in 2016.
-In a key moment, Khizr Khan questioned whether Trump had read the U.S. Constitution.
+Khan’s parents, Khizr and Ghazala Khan of Charlottesville, gained national attention when they spoke at the Democratic National Convention in 2016, criticizing then-candidate Trump for proposing that Muslims be barred from entering the country.
+Khizr Khan then questioned whether Trump had read the U.S. Constitution.

-Another Garrett bill honoring a local service member became law in July, designating a Palmyra facility as the U.S. Navy Seaman Dakota Kyle Rigsby Post Office.
+In July, Trump signed a bill by Garrett designating a Palmyra facility as the U.S. Navy Seaman Dakota Kyle Rigsby Post Office.
 Rigsby was killed on June 17, 2017, when the USS Fitzgerald collided with a merchant vessel off the coast of Japan.

 Garrett is planning to hold official ceremonies for both post offices.